-In this article, we will discuss (at a high-level) how Auth0 can help you manage users for your multi-tenant applications.
+This article provides a high-level overview of how Auth0 can help you your multi-tenant applications.

-Multi-tenancy refers to the software architecture principle where a single instance of software runs on a server that is accessible to multiple groups of users.
+Multi-tenancy is when a single instance of software runs on a server that is accessible to multiple groups of users.

-While using multiple Connections introduces additional layers of complexity, there are several scenarios where this option might make sense:
+Using multiple Connections introduces additional layers of complexity, but there are several scenarios where the upsides of this option outweigh the downsides:

 - You have different Connection-level requirements, such as varying password policies, for each of your Applications.

-- You have users from different Connections.
+- You have user pools from different Connections.
 For example, one app may have users providing username/password credentials, while another app handles Enterprise logins.

 /authorize with a connection specified for the user, using the